isomerpages/moe-temaseksec/_events/Upcoming Events/Sec 1 Registration 2024.md

 Temasek Secondary School warmly welcomes all incoming 2024 Sec 1 students to our Temasek Family!

 ### Details
-The details of the Sec 1 E-Registration & Webinar are as follows.
+The details of the Sec 1 E-Registration &amp; Webinar are as follows.<br>
 Please access the link to join us for the Webinar.
 |   |  |
 | --- | -------- |